Shibaura Institute of Technology: History

+Reputation

 The Shibaura Institute of Technology enjoys a moderately high reputation nationally, ranking 26th in the 2017 edition of Truly Strong Universities, 28th in Times Higher Education Japan University rankings for 2022 (out of 775 institutions), and joint 6th among private universities in terms of entry difficulty (in STEM).
 While the average acceptance rate is in the region of 20-30%, the applicants per place ratio approaches or exceeds 20:1 in some departments.
 Shibaura is the only private technology university in Japan to have been selected for the Top Global University Project.

 Organization

 Campuses

 Shibaura Institute of Technology's main campus is located in the Toyosu district of Kōtō, Tokyo.
 The nearest station is Toyosu Station.

-Apart from the main campus in Toyosu, there are 2 other campuses.
-The Omiya Campus in Saitama, Saitama, and the Shibaura Campus in Minato, Tokyo.
+Apart from the main campus in Toyosu, there are 2 other campuses: the Omiya Campus in Saitama, Saitama, and the Shibaura Campus in Minato, Tokyo.

 All undergraduates spend the first 2 years at the Omiya Campus, then move to a different campus depending on their major.

 Students of the College of Systems Engineering and Science will spend all 4 years at the Omiya Campus.